The 19 Best Weight-Loss Foods, by The Biggest Loser's Dietitian

 Tempeh is denser than tofu and has twice the amount of protein, too.

 Though the farm-raised variety falls short in the health department (more on that here), wild salmon is a nutritional star.
-Not only is it rich in omega-3, a healthy fat that fights off metabolism-slowing inflammation, but it’s also a great source of protein, a nutrient that increases post-meal calorie burn by as much as 35 percent!
+Not only is it rich in omega-3, a healthy fat that fights off metabolism-slowing inflammation, but it's also a great source of protein, a nutrient that increases post-meal calorie burn by as much as 35%.

 These oily fish are a top source of omega-3 fats, rivaling even salmon.
-Plus, if you buy the bone-in variety, they’re also a prime source of calcium.
+Plus, if you buy the bone-in variety, they're also a prime source of calcium.
 You can eat them straight from the can or add them to a salad, but for a more sophisticated approach, you can chop sardines and stuff them inside a peppadew pepper.
 Pep-a-what?!
-Peppadews are just one of the 20 Superfoods for Abs You’ve Never Heard Of—check ‘em out and start trimming down!
+Peppadews are just one of the 20 Best Superfoods You've Never Heard Of—check 'em out and start trimming down!

-A half cup of cooked black beans has 215 calories, 8 grams of protein and less than 1 gram of fat.
-By comparison, a 3-ounce serving of broiled lean sirloin has 158 calories, 26 grams of protein and a whopping 6 grams of fat, almost half of which is unhealthy saturated variety.
+A half-cup of cooked black beans has 215 calories, 8 grams of protein, and less than 1 gram of fat.
+By comparison, a 3-ounce serving of broiled lean sirloin has 158 calories, 26 grams of protein, and a whopping 6 grams of fat, almost half of which is unhealthy saturated variety.
 Go with the beans and amp up the protein count by pairing them with an additional source of protein.
 Two easy ideas: Whip up a salsa and bean omelet for breakfast or enjoy a black bean mixed with quinoa as a side dish with lunch or dinner.

 Greek yogurt packs two times more protein than the other kinds in the refrigerator section.
 Choose an unsweetened, low-fat container and look for the phrase "live cultures" on the label, which means it contains probiotics.
 Aside from aiding digestion and boosting immunity, these healthy bacteria may help you fit into your skinny jeans.
 Mounting research is drawing a connection between gut-health aids like probiotics and weight control.